Mindfulness Walking Meditation

 What is walking meditation?

-I’ve found walking meditation to be a game-changer for staying present.
+I find walking meditation helpful for staying present.
 It’s about walking with full awareness, focusing on each step or your breath, unlike daydreaming.
-It’s perfect for restless minds and feels grounding, especially outdoors.
+It’s often helpful for restless minds and can feel grounding, especially outdoors.

 How to practice mindfulness while walking?